rikbosch/PowerUp/Readme.markdown

 ## Why Not Use Web Deployment Projects/Configuration Transformations?

-There are couple of reasons for this decision:
+There are couple of reasons behind this decision:
 1. You need to build for each environment
 2. You can only use if for xml config files
 3. You can only easily use it for web.config